durbanlegend/thag_rs/README.md

 ### * Getting started:

-You have the choice of installing `thag_rs` (recommended), or you may prefer to clone it and compile it yourself and run it via `cargo run -- `.
+You have the choice of installing `thag_rs` (recommended), or you may prefer to clone it and compile it yourself and run it via `cargo run`.

 * Installing gives you speed out of the box and a simpler command-line interface without invoking Cargo yourself.
 You have a choice:
 ```bash